cloudify-cosmo/docs.getcloudify.org/content/blueprints/overview.md

 # groups

-`groups` provide a way of configuring shared behavior for different sets of node_templates.
+`groups` provide a way of configuring shared behavior for different sets of`node_templates`.

 More on `groups` in the [spec]({{< relref "blueprints/spec-groups.md" >}}).